 COVID-19 - Truro BID recognise this is a challenging time for businesses and we want to support you how we can.

-See our Coronavirus page for business information and details of other Truro BID activities to support businesses during Lockdown.
+See our Coronavirus page for other current business information about the second national lockdown, along with details of other Truro BID activities to support businesses during the first lockdown.

-During the reopening phase to support businesses and the wider economic recovery of the city we've so far done the following...
+lockdown to support businesses and the wider economic recovery of the

 - Been working with Visit Truro and Truro City Council on the initial Truro reopening plan and implemented the detailed reopening plan on temporary pedestrianisation in parts of the city which aims to give customers reassurance to return to the high street.